International tokamak research

 COMPASS-U will be the only medium-sized tokamak in the world capable of confining the plasma using magnetic fields up to 5 T and generating conditions similar to ITER and DEMO (plasma geometry, high power fluxes in the divertor region, high density...).
 It will be also able to operate with the first wall at the temperature of 500 °C, allowing scientists to make significant contributions to the design and operation of future fusion power plants.
 In particular, the device will be used by Czech and international colleagues to address some of the gaps in heat exhaust physics, one of the key challenges identified in the EUROfusion Roadmap to the Realisation of Fusion Energy.

 Its unique characteristics will enable the exploration of advanced confinement modes and plasma configurations, and the testing of new plasma-facing materials and liquid metal divertor concepts.
+The start of operation is planned in 2024.
+Read more about the COMPASS upgrade here.

-DIII-D: Exploring key ITER physics issues and advanced operation scenarios
+DIII-D: exploring key ITER physics issues and advanced operation scenarios

 The DIII-D advanced tokamak was developed by General Atomics in San Diego (US) as part of the international effort to achieve magnetically confined fusion.
 The mission of the DIII-D research program is to establish the scientific basis for the optimization of the tokamak approach to fusion energy production.

 In operation since the 1980s, DIII-D played an important role in providing data for the engineering design phase of ITER, a machine that incorporates many DIII-D features.
 DIII-D pioneered key fusion technology, including the use of beams of neutral particles for plasma heating and resonant magnetic perturbation (RMP) coils to suppress plasma instabilities called Edge Localized Modes (ELMs).
 DIII-D is currently exploring a wide range of scientific issues which will assist in optimizing ITER operation.
+These include: exploration of the effect that internal stabilization coils have on preventing energy bursts from the plasma edge; development of high-power microwave transmission line components with low energy losses; and work on software for controlling the plasma and protecting the ITER machine.

 An upgrade of the machine's heating and diagnostics systems was completed in May 2019.
+Read more about the DIII-D advanced tokamak here.

 The Divertor Tokamak Test facility (DTT) is a new Italian fusion project that aims to address one of the major challenges identified in the European Fusion Roadmap: i.e., exhausting power from fusion reactors.
 DTT will begin operation with a tungsten-armoured divertor using the same technology developed for ITER.
 But it is also designed with the flexibility to try different divertor and magnetic geometries and, later, more esoteric approaches such as liquid metal targets that cannot be deployed on ITER.

 The project, first proposed in 2015, is led by the Italian national Agency for New Technologies, Energy and Sustainable Development (ENEA) in collaboration with the Italian fusion community and international institutions.
 The DTT facility will be located in the ENEA premises in Frascati.
 The DTT Consortium has raised nearly EUR 500 million to construct the facility and industrial procurement is underway.
 Both DTT and ITER are expected to begin operation on roughly similar timescales.
+Read more about the project here.

-EAST: Addressing the physics and technology issues of steady-state operation
+EAST: addressing the physics and technology issues of steady-state operation

+First plasma was achieved in 2006 on the fully superconducting Experimental Advanced Superconducting Tokamak (EAST) at the Institute of Plasma Physics in Hefei, China.
 Since then, EAST has been upgraded with augmented auxiliary heating and operational capabilities and now operates with ITER-like magnetic configurations and heating schemes, allowing the exploration of plasmas over long timescales.

 Research at EAST on physics and technology issues under steady-state operational conditions is directly relevant to ITER.
 Recent experiments have demonstrated the sustainment of high temperature plasmas in H-mode (see ASDEX-Upgrade) over a record timescale of more than 400 seconds, achieved by heating the plasma with radio-frequency waves.
+These results also suggested a potent new method for suppressing ELMs (see DIII-D) with radio waves.
+Scientists are also pursuing investigations of plasma-wall interactions on EAST under stationary conditions, exploiting the long-pulse capabilities of the machine's superconducting magnet systems.
+Read more about the EAST tokamak here.

 Globus-M2: unique auxiliary heating